santif/elli_websocket/README.md

 websocket_handle_event(Name, EventArgs, State) ->
     ok.
 ```

-## Upgrading to Websocket Connection
+## Upgrading to WebSocket Connection

-This is an example of how you can upgrade to a websocket connection.
+This is an example of how you can upgrade to a WebSocket connection.

 ```erlang
 -module(elli_echo_websocket).

 -export([init/2, handle/2, handle_event/3]).